lite-xl/lite-xl-plugin-manager/SPEC.md

 ### Dependencies

-Depedencies are specified in an object, with the key being the name of the plugin depended upon, or a `provides` alias.
+Depedencies are specified in an object, with the key being the `id` of the addon depended upon, or a `provides` alias.

 Dependency values are an object which contain the following keys:

 * `version`: A version specifier. (see below).
 * `optional`: A boolean that determines whether the dependency is optional.

-### Remote Repository
+### Stubs

-If a plugin likes, it can specify a particular repository, pinned at a specific commit to be used as a source for its data.
-In that case, the package manager must download the repository, and interpret the manifest file found there.
+If a addon likes, it can specify a particular `remote`; a publically acessible git repository, accessed via HTTPS, pinned at a specific commit to be used as a source for its data.
+In that case, the package manager must download the repository, and interpret the manifest file found there to determine the addon's metadata.

+This is known as a stub.

 ### Files